 Tabor’s third line of argumentation is that the Talpiot tomb could have belonged to Joseph of Arimathea, circumventing the objection that Jesus and his family could not have afforded such a family tomb.
 Tabor writes:

 Nearly everyone seems to assume that the gospels report that Joseph of Arimathea took the corpse of Jesus and laid it in his own new tomb late Friday night.
 A group of women, Mary Magdalene and others, followed, noting the location of the tomb.
 Sunday morning when they visited, to complete the Jewish rites of burial, the tomb was empty.
 The problem with this assumption is that our best evidence indicates that this tomb, into which Jesus was temporarily placed, did not belong to Joseph of Arimathea.
-Mark, our earliest account,
+Mark, our earliest account, says the following:

 And he [Joseph of Arimathea] bought a linen shroud, and taking him down, wrapped him in the linen shroud and laid him in a tomb that had been hewn out of the rock; and he rolled a stone against the door of the tomb” (Mark 15:46).

 John’s gospel, reflecting an independent tradition, offers a further explanation: